-We are now accepting appointments for most eye care needs.
+We are accepting appointments for ALL eye care needs.

 Because healthcare facilities have increased availability of personal